UnorthodoxThing/frontend-cool-features/landing-page-01/README.md

 # Landing Page 01

 Simple landing page that snaps into place too.
+Snapping into place is available in only available in modern browsers.
+Otherwise, smooth scroll is possible with vanilla JavaScript.
 See for browser compatibility.
 "scroll-behaviour" is not available in Firefox, Chrome and Opera.
 Not available in Safari, Edge and IE. However, you may use JQuery (JS uses more codes) and a lightweight script called "Smooth Scroll".

-NB: No JavaScript

 # Keynotes